An easy recipe for a gluten free, keto and low carb fruitcake, that tastes wonderfully nutty and rich without being cloyingly sweet.

 What about leftovers?

-Leftover of this low carb fruitcake keep well in an airtight container in the fridge for several days.
+Leftover of this keto and low carb fruitcake keeps well in an airtight container in the fridge for several days.
 I warm them slightly in the microwave before enjoying, just a few seconds per slice.

 Low Carb Fruitcake

 - 4 tablespoons unsalted butter, melted and slightly cooled